 - Pseudofolliculitis: This is sometimes called "razor bumps" or "razor rash."
 When cut too close to the skin, growing hairs twist into the skin and produce tender bumps.
 This is a mechanical problem, and treatment involves shaving less (growing a beard, laser hair removal).
 Pseudofolliculitis can, of course, occur in patients who have acne, too.

 - Folliculitis: Pimples can occur on other parts of the body, such as the abdomen, buttocks, or legs.
 These represent not acne but inflamed follicles.
 If these don't go away on their own, doctors can prescribe oral or external antibiotics, generally not the same ones used for acne.

-- Gram-negative folliculitis: Some patients who have been treated with oral antibiotics for long periods develop pustules filled with bacteria resistant to the antibiotics that were previously used.
+- Gram-negative folliculitis: Some patients who have been treated with oral antibiotics for long periods develop pustules filled with bacteria that are resistant to the antibiotics that were previously used.
 Bacterial culture tests can identify these germs, leading the doctor to prescribe different antibiotics or other forms of treatment.

 When should someone start acne treatment?

 Since everyone gets acne at some time, the right time to treat it is when it bothers you or when the potential for scarring develops.
 This can be when severe acne flares suddenly, for mild acne that just won't go away, or even when a single pimple decides to show up the week before your prom or wedding.
 The decision is yours.

 Find out what women really need.